 Like the CR-V, the Rogue offers only a four-cylinder engine; it makes 170 horsepower and is one of the better four-cylinder powerplants available today.
 It has the low-end punch to provide good pickup from a stop.
 Midrange power is adequate, but the Rogue needs to get going a bit for passing maneuvers.

 The continuously variable transmission works well with the engine, quickly switching to an appropriate ratio for the driving conditions.
 The only way to tell that it's not a standard automatic is to floor the accelerator and keep it there.
 The transmission reacts by picking the ratio to put the engine in its optimum rev range and keeping it there.

 The Rogue goes fairly easy on gas.
 With front-wheel drive, it is EPA-rated at 22/27 mpg City/Highway; AWD models are slightly lower at 21/26 mpg.

 While the powertrain works well, it's best suited for around-town duty.
-The available six-cylinder models from Toyota and Saturn are considerably faster.
+The available six-cylinder RAV4 from Toyota is considerably faster.
 The Rogue is not built for towing, with a maximum capacity of only 1,500 pounds (with the dealer-installed towing package).

 NewCarTestDrive.com correspondent Kirk Bell filed this report on the Nissan Rogue from Baltimore.